Kirkdale

 Calcite deposits overlying the bone-bearing sediments have been dated as 121,000 ± 4000 YBP using uranium-thorium dating, confirming that the material dates from the Ipswichian interglacial.

 The Eemian or last interglacial was the interglacial period which began about 130,000 YBP at the end of the Penultimate Glacial Period and ended about 115,000 YBP at the beginning of the Last Glacial Period.
 The climate then was warmer than today, with a higher global sea level and smaller ice-sheets.
-During the LIG, polar temperatures were about 3-5 °C higher than today, the global sea level was at least 6.6 m above present and the global surface temperature was about 1 °C warmer compared to the pre-industrial era.
+During the Last Inter Glacial, polar temperatures were about 3-5 °C higher than today, the global sea level was at least 6.6 m above present and the global surface temperature was about 1 °C warmer compared to the pre-industrial era.

 The specimens were an original part of the archaeology collection of the Yorkshire Museum and it is said that "the scientific interest aroused founded the Yorkshire Philosophical Society".